-I know, I know, it’s very weird, but one my favorite details in the Book of Esther is how all the girls brought to King Ahasuerus spent “a twelve months’ treatment prescribed for women (for that was the period spent on beautifying them: six months with oil of myrrh and six months with perfumes and women’s cosmetics” (Esther 2:12).
+I know, I know, it’s very weird, but one my favorite details in the Book of Esther is how all the women brought to King Ahasuerus spent “a twelve months’ treatment (for that was the period spent on beautifying them: six months with oil of myrrh and six months with perfumes and women’s cosmetics” (Esther 2:12).

 That’s the JPS (1985) translation.
 It’s pretty tame.
 A more gross and literal translation would inform us that this was the law (dat) of women, that the twelve months fulfilled the days of their rubbing (tamrukeihen), and that was six months in oil, perfumes, and cosmetics.

 Also, the word for rubbing is closely associated with the word marak (juice stewed out of meat, or broth; or “soup” in modern Hebrew).
 These translations were suggested by A Hebrew and English Lexicon of the Old Testament, with an appendix Containing the Biblical Aramaic based on the lexicaon of William Gesenius’ Handwörterbuch über das Alte Testament, Oxford University Press, 1906…including an appendix containing the Biblical Aramaic).